stpch/penumbra-blockchain-explorer/README.md

 variables, flex, grid, animations, etc. Most components can be overridden with `className`.
 PostCSS plugins add additional features such as normalizing and nesting.
 Tailwind was considered but ultimately I went for this approach as I haven't used Tailwind in a while.

+<https://lucide.dev/> is used for most icons.
+Some are custom and extracted from Figma.

 The `Poppins` and `Work Sans` fonts are loaded with `next/font/google` whereas `Iosevka` is built from source and loaded with `next/font/local` from `src/lib/fonts`.